International Students (RAQA Graduate Program)

 Students may accelerate their studies by taking four courses a semester over three semesters provided they have permission from the Graduate Studies Office.
 Tuition increases accordingly.

-The RAQA graduate program is based at a suburban, corporate-style campus (Temple University Fort Washington).
+The RAQA graduate program is based at a suburban, corporate-style classroom site (Temple University Fort Washington).

 Housing in the immediate area tends to be expensive.
-Many international students live at Temple's Main Campus, which is 20 miles away.
-There is a train between Temple's Main Campus and Fort Washington, but the station is approximately 1.5 miles away.
+Many international students prefer to live at Temple's Main Campus, which is a large, urban campus, but it is located 20 miles away.
+There is a train between Temple's Main Campus and Fort Washington, but the station is approximately 1.5 miles away from the RAQA site.
 It is not an easy walk during snow storms in the fall and spring semesters.

 To view the current tuition of RAQA courses, click this link.

 Full-time graduate tuition for three courses in the RAQA program costs at least $12,222 (USD) per semester.
 That does not include the University Service fee ($445 for three courses), the cost of books, living expenses, or other fees.

 SCHOLARSHIPS, FINANCIAL ASSISTANCE, UNIVERSITY JOBS, and INTERNSHIPS

 There are no full-time or part-time scholarships for the RAQA program.

 There are no teaching assistantships or fellowships.